-This chapter gives an summary of accessing tables and routines that are not in the current database.
+This chapter summarizes accessing tables and routines that are not in the current database.

 Accessing Other Database Servers

 You can access any table or routine in an external database by qualifying the name of the database object (table, view, synonym, or routine).